Prumnopitys taxifolia: Habitat

 Prumnopitys taxifolia is typically found in lowland and montane forests.
 It occurs from 20–1000 m above sea level.
 It is commonly found on mountain slopes and grows in fertile, well-drained soils.
 In the eastern regions of both islands, where rainfall is relatively low, the tree can still grow well in the drier climates.
-The largest specimens of P. taxifolia are typically found growing in deep pumiceous soils or in lime-rich soils beneath limestone escarpments.
+The largest specimens of P. taxifolia have been found growing in deep pumiceous soils or in lime-rich soils beneath limestone escarpments.
 Similar to Pectinopitys ferruginea, the tree is commonly found on alluvial soils in the West Coast Region of the South Island.
-P. taxifolia is a slow-growing tree and is highly shade-tolerant, regenerating fully under closed canopy.
+P. taxifolia commonly coincides with southern beech (Nothofagus) species in the South Island's West Coast Region.
+P. taxifolia is a slow-growing, wind-resistant tree that is highly shade-tolerant, which can regenerate fully under closed canopy.

 Uses

+In Māori culture

 [...] this pine resembles the English Yew in the form of its leaf; the fruit is a black, or purple berry, about the size of a wild cherry; it is sweet and rather slimy, but of an agreeable flavour.